 A person should remind themselves of all the other aspects of themselves.
-They may also be a parent, sibling, friend, spouse, neighbor, and colleague.
+They may also be a parent, sibling, friends, spouses, neighbors, and colleagues.
 Each person has strengths, abilities, and positive qualities that make them who they are.

 - Recognize the Importance of Self-Care

-Basic self-care activities include eating a healthful diet, engaging in creative activities, and taking a soothing bath.
+Basic self-care activities include eating healthily, engaging in creative activities, and taking a soothing bath.
 But any action that enhances mental, emotional, and physical health can be considered a self-care activity.

 - Breathe Deeply and Relax the Muscles